 Next, the app allows companies to assign ownership of obligations automatically based on business rules.
 The app features an obligation and fulfillment workflow model to enable sophisticated compliance programs at organizations.
 Obligations can be assigned internally or externally and can be automatically reassigned to new owners in the case of transfers, departures, etc.

-Owners get notified of obligations assigned to them and can track their progress toward fulfillment within ICM.
+Owners get notified of obligations assigned to them and can track their progress toward fulfillment within ICI.
 Reminders and escalations help users stay proactive in completing their tasks.
-The ICM Collaboration Portal app extends all this functionality to external owners.
+The ICI Collaboration Portal app extends all this functionality to external owners.